Nick Carraway: Lost Generation

-Despite the fact that F. Scott Fitzgerald rejected Gertrude Stein's characterization of World War I veterans as a so-called "lost generation" set adrift by the horrors of the conflict, a number of scholars nonetheless posited that the character of Nick Carraway typifies the disillusioned Lost Generation.
-In 1944, nearly twenty years after the publication of The Great Gatsby, critic Charles Weir, Jr. speculated that Fitzgerald—who never fought in World War I and did not believe "the war left any real lasting effect"—was nevertheless a member of Stein's war-shattered "Lost Generation".
-Weir argued that all of Fitzgerald's literary themes must be understood in the context of the conflict "leaving behind it a generation of sad young men, distrustful of ideas or of ideals, shunning any sort of generalization, 'cynical rather than revolutionary,' 'tired of Great Causes.'"
+Despite the fact that F. Scott Fitzgerald rejected Gertrude Stein's characterization of World War I veterans as a so-called Lost Generation set adrift by the conflict's horrors, a number of scholars nonetheless posited that the character of Nick Carraway typifies this generation.
+In 1944, nearly twenty years after The Great Gatsbys publication, critic Charles Weir, Jr. counted Fitzgerald—who never fought in the war and denied that "the war left any real lasting effect"—among Stein's war-shattered Lost Generation.
+Weir argued that the literary themes throughout all of Fitzgerald's works must be understood in the context of the conflict "leaving behind it a generation of sad young men, distrustful of ideas or of ideals, shunning any sort of generalization, 'cynical rather than revolutionary,' 'tired of Great Causes.'"

-In 1952, almost a decade after Weir's article, scholar Edwin S. Fussell similarly contended that Fitzgerald was a forlorn member of the Lost Generation.
-However, Fussell argued that The Great Gatsby functioned as a critique of the Lost Generation.
-He wrote that Fitzgerald's "greatest discovery" was "that there was nothing new about the Lost Generation except its particular symbols."
+In 1952, scholar Edwin S. Fussell similarly counted Fitzgerald as a member of the Lost Generation.
+Fussell argued that Fitzgerald's The Great Gatsby functioned as a critique of that generation.
+He regarded Fitzgerald's "greatest discovery" to be the realization "that there was nothing new about the Lost Generation except its particular symbols."
 Fussell contended that the novel criticized the cynical attitude of the Lost Generation and amounted to an ironic rejection of this generation and its beliefs in favor of a "romantic wonder that is extensive enough to comprehend all American experience."

-Following the work of Weir and Fussell, scholars such as Jeffrey Steinbrink observed that characters such as Nick Carraway typify the Lost Generation.
+Following Weir and Fussell, scholars such as Jeffrey Steinbrink observed that characters such as Nick Carraway typify the Lost Generation.
 In particular, Carraway reflects the Lost Generation's view of pre-war America as "not simply remote, but archaic, the repository of an innocence long since dead.
 Possessed of what seemed an irrelevant past, Americans faced an inaccessible future; for a moment in our history there was only the present."
 Steinbrink speculated that Carraway's journey eastward is "not simply to learn the bond business, but because his wartime experiences have left him restless in his midwestern hometown and because he wishes to make a clean break" from past traumas.

 I am tired, too, of hearing that the world war broke down the moral barriers of the younger generation.
 Indeed, except for leaving its touch of destruction here and there, I do not think the war left any real lasting effect.
 Why, it is almost forgotten right now.
 The younger generation has been changing all through the last twenty years.
 The war had little or nothing to do with it....
 Young people, here and in England, have made radical departures from the Victorian era.